zanton123/PixelCuda/README.md

 chmod +x JetPack-L4T-2.2-linux-x64.run
 ./JetPack-L4T-2.2-linux-x64.run
 ```
 When prompted select JETPACK 2.2 – Tegra X1 64 bit.
 The installer will download all files and then ask to flash the operating system image to a Jetson X1 development board.
 At this point the installation can be aborted.
-In the **~/Downloads/Jetpack_2.2/jetpack_download/** folder two archives **cuda-repo-l4t-7-0-local_7.0-76_arm64.deb** contains the ARM64 CUDA 7.0 toolkit and **Tegra_Linux_Sample-Root-Filesystem_R24.1.0_aarch64.tbz2** contains the ARM64 Linux root file system.
-Use Ubuntu Archive Manager to open these archives and the use drag and drop in the file manager window to extract and copy files and folders from these archieves (on the file right click the mouse to see the options for open).
+In the **~/Downloads/Jetpack_2.2/jetpack_download/** folder are two archives: **cuda-repo-l4t-7-0-local_7.0-76_arm64.deb** contains the ARM64 CUDA 7.0 toolkit and **Tegra_Linux_Sample-Root-Filesystem_R24.1.0_aarch64.tbz2** contains the ARM64 Linux root file system.
+Use Ubuntu Archive Manager to open these archives and then drag and drop between file manager windows to extract and copy files and folders from these archieves (on the file right click the mouse to see the options for open).

 From the **Tegra_Linux_Sample-Root-Filesystem_R24.1.0_aarch64.tbz2** archive copy the following files from the **/lib/aarch64-linux-gnu/** to a L4T-files/ folder on a portable drive: